- People with a high need for control often feel the need to correct others when they're wrong.

 Needing a high level of control in situations is often not psychologically healthy because so much in life is beyond our control.
 If you need total control even though you and everyone else knows that it is impossible to achieve, then you are going to have more anxiety because of the bar you set for yourself.
 Consider the signs below and you may find yourself in some of the examples.

+- Judging or criticizing others.
 Some of the most judgmental individuals you will ever meet are men and women with a high need for control.
-They are highly principled, with opinions on everything from how people should hold their fork to how people should live their entire lives.
+They are highly principled, with opinions on everything from how people should hold their forks to how people should live their entire lives.
 These men and women have an answer for everything, and they come across as sanctimonious or hypocritical to those who know them well.

 - Driving with rage.
 People with a high need for control often get very frustrated while driving.
 They believe they are the only ones who know how to drive correctly.
 They often put other drivers down, make nasty faces at them, or even curse or issue profanities when someone on the road does something that bothers them.
 Yet the most common problem with high-control men and women on the road is their own impatience.
 They get annoyed because drivers go too slow or too fast.
 They treat pedestrians as interference getting in the way of accomplishing their goals.
 Again, in the minds of these individuals, it's all about them and they don't spend time trying to imagine what anyone else thinks or feels in the same situation.